SouthEastFPV/Typhon/README.md

 [Click here](/Arm%20Locks/Readme.md) to navigate to the Arm Locks section

 ## Original Body
-The frame was orginally designed with these files being used for the mid-body section.
+The frame was originally designed with these files being used for the mid-body section.<br>
-[Click here](/Regular_Body) to navigate to the Orginal Body section/files.
+[Click here](/Regular%20Body) to navigate to the Original Body section/files.

+## Original Arms
+This frame was originally designed with a longer arm (6") as Hyper liked the longer arms with a 5.1" prop. <br>
+[Click here]() to navigate to the Original Arms section/files.

 ## Conclusion